gauravpsalvi/iegen/W1_Informal.md

 the Lockwood private Institute.
 I am very proud of him but I've been running around trying to complete his transfer in time for the new school year since his father's been on a business trip for the past couple of weeks.

-Next month, we'll be celebrating our Weding Anniversary and we'd be delighted if you could come over to celebrate it with us.
+Next month, we'll be celebrating our Wedding Anniversary and we'd be delighted if you could come over to celebrate it with us.
 It'be a chance for your to meet the rest of the family and see a bit of England.
 Of course, you must stay with us.
 There's plenty of room and we'll pick you up at the airport.
 I really hope you can make it.